 Contributed by Allison from Eternal Arrival

-One incredible romantic thing to do in New York City is bringing your date to the newest observation deck in NYC, SUMMIT One, located above Grand Central Station.
+One incredible romantic thing to do in New York City is to bring your date to the newest observation deck in NYC, SUMMIT One, located above Grand Central Station.
 The views are stunning and romantic, the photo opportunities are endless, and it’s a ton of fun.

 If romantic to you means making memories and having souvenirs of that date, then SUMMIT One is perfect because it’s one part epic view and one part interactive art installation.
 There are several rooms you can visit that all have views as well as art pieces you can interact with – think a room filled with endless mirrors, or reflective balloons that bounce off the ceiling and floor that you can play with.
 It’s a great way to engage with your partner and have a fun, memorable time – and grab some fun-loving photos as well!